 There are also a lot of features incredibly helpful to bloggers specifically – like RSS-to-email automation and Social Pro.

 But more importantly, it’s incredible to use.
-Things in MailChimp just make sense, visually, to me.
+Things in MailChimp have just always made sense, visually, to me.
 They’re where I think they’re going to be.
 They work easily.
 It’s intuitive.

-I’ve trialed 4 other tools over the past year or so, and I was not expecting the interfaces to make so much of a difference in productivity.
+I’ve used so many different email service providers at this point, and I was not expecting the interfaces to make so much of a difference in productivity.
 But it was taking painstakingly longer to do things in some other email marketing tools, even if it was technically “simpler.”

 MailChimp might not have every feature built-in, or right in front of your face, but most of the time for me, “DIY-ing” MailChimp was still easier than other tool’s out-of-the-box software.